PhoenixGreen/Cypherpunktimes-articles/privacy-and-messaging.md

 Telegram: Telegram's approach to encryption has evolved over the years, initially offering a proprietary encryption protocol before adopting the more widely accepted MTProto protocol.
 While Telegram provides optional end-to-end encryption for "secret chats," its default mode does not offer the same level of security, leading to criticism from privacy advocates.

+## Which messaging platform is best?

+If your choice of encrypted messaging app is between Signal, Telegram, Facebook Messenger, WeChat, and WhatsApp, do not waste your time with anything but Signal.
+If we are talking purely about privacy and if privacy's what you're after, nothing beats Signal from the current popular messaging apps.

+You may recall Elon Musk tweeting in support of Signal and telling people to ditch WhatsApp.
+Jack Dorsey also retweeted Musk's tweet at the time.
+It was arounf then the number of new users flocking to Signal and Telegram surged by tens of millions.

 ## Privacy Policies and Data Collection:

 Facebook Messenger and WhatsApp: Both Messenger and WhatsApp have faced criticism for their data collection practices, including the sharing of user data with Facebook for targeted advertising purposes.
 While end-to-end encryption protects message contents, metadata such as timestamps, device information, and contact lists may still be collected and utilized for tracking and profiling purposes.